jhumigas/cosmic-python-project/README.md

 ├── docker-compose.yml
 ├── Dockerfile
-├── Makefile       <-- Commands to build, test and run locally the project ├── pyproject.toml <--  Build onfiguration file used for build and packaging tools ├── README.md
+├── Makefile       <-- Commands to build, test and run locally the project ├── pyproject.toml <-- Build configuration file used for build and packaging tools ├── README.md
 ├── src
 │   └── allocation